Last Updated on August 1, 2021

-Don’t accept anything less than £750 a day for something in banking with onerous work conditions.
-As you get better and better, or at least more specialised and build a solid reputation it’s not uncommon to demand up to £900 a day.
+As you get better and better, or at least more specialised and build a solid reputation it’s not uncommon to demand a higher day rate.

 Many recruitment companies offer a self-bill service where they will pay you on a specific day of the month regardless of whether the company has paid.
 The recruitment company I’m working with pays the full amount on the first Thursday of every month for the entire last months worth of days worked.
 This is extremely cool as they chase the payment from the company and you get a nice stable income.

 Finally, IR35.
-I’ve never dealt with this.
 My advice is to steer clear of contracts that are inside IR35.
 If you really need to take a contract with this attached then you’ll need to increase the day rate significantly.